Need help finding something?

 Therefore, many SMEs, SMIs and SMBs check their e-mail once in a *blue moon*.
 On top of that, they get more *JUNK* email and less genuine quality email.
 So.... any hastily and badly written email will be deleted as *junk*.

 They can *physically* and visually judge the quality of your faxed message, *the way* it is written.
-The fact that, since the sender is willing to pay a *higher* price to fax the message -- automatically increases the perceived commercial value of such faxed business message.
+The fact that, since the sender is willing to pay a *higher* price to fax the message -- it automatically increases the perceived commercial value of such faxed business message.

 e-Communication Check List